 You could start the children off by showing them one of the examples for three beads and then asking for other ways the beads could be arranged, reading the numbers together.
 You may want to use a basic drawing of the abacus on an interactive whiteboard and have 'beads' to drag into place.
 At this stage, you could encourage learners to try and explain how we know we have all the different ways.

 After this the children could work in pairs on the six beads problem so that they are able to talk through their ideas with a partner.
 Have available a range of equipment which they could use, but allow them to make their own choice.
 You may have, for example, a real abacus, counters, paper, beads, coloured pencils/pens etc. They could use digit cards to make the number which is

 represented on the abacus.

-In the plenary, children could compare the ways in which they have recorded their findings and you could discuss the advantages of each.
-You could then talk about which recording methods would be best if we wanted to be sure that we had all the ways of using six beads.
+In a mini plenary, children could compare the ways in which they are beginning to record their findings and you could discuss the advantages of each.
+You could then talk about which recording methods might be best if we want to be sure that we had all the ways of using six beads.
 At this point, you could give them more time to work on the task, particularly enouraging them to consider how they will know that they have found all the solutions.
 You may find that some pairs change their recording method.

 As you move around the room, ask some pairs to record one of their solutions on an abacus that you have pre-drawn.
 In the plenary, stick up those individual solutions on the board or wall and encourage the whole group to work together to make sure they have found all possibilities.
 Invite learners to reorder the solutions to reflect a pattern and use this to create any solutions that are not yet displayed.
 Emphasise that although they have worked together using one pattern, or one particular way of working systematically, there is no 'right' way to work systematically.
 There will be many different systems in the room and that should be celebrated.